 The Tidewater main line is still part of the Union Pacific system and is used extensively in the Modesto area.
 The San Joaquin County portion of the line that runs from Escalon along Highway 120 and then up French Camp Road to the Ace Tomato packing shed before heading north into Stockton is still used to occasionally move agricultural products.

 Manteca purchased the 3.4-mile section of the Tidewater right-of-way within the city limits to create the bike path and a 35-acre urban green belt.
-For years, the abandoned railroad right-of-way was a haven for the homeless, vandals, and those who wanted to dump trash creating a scar down the middle of the city.

 The city opted to eliminate the raised bed of the Tidewater and make a meandering path to provide more privacy for neighbors and to make the path interesting.